kishan28-Dev/Mini-project/README.md

 ## Abstract
-ShantiGPT is a MERN stack-based web application designed to provide structured emotional guidance by integrating modern Artificial Intelligence with curated wisdom from the Bhagavad Gita.
+Shloksence is a MERN stack-based web application designed to provide structured emotional guidance by integrating modern Artificial Intelligence with curated wisdom from the Bhagavad Gita.
 The system uses a Large Language Model (LLM) API to classify user emotions and maps them to a verified Bhagavad Gita shlok database stored in MongoDB.
 The platform provides structured responses including:
 Original Shlok
 Simplified Meaning